stclib/STC/docs/carc_api.md

 #define i_type <t>         // carc container type name
 #define i_cmp <f>          // three-way compareison.
 REQUIRED IF i_key is a non-integral type
                            // Note that containers of carcs will "inherit" i_cmp
-                           // when using carc in containers with i_valboxed MyArc - ie. the i_type.
+                           // when using carc in containers with i_val_arcbox MyArc - ie. the i_type.
 #define i_use_cmp          // define instead of i_cmp only when i_key is an integral/native-type.
 #define i_keydrop <f>      // destroy element func - defaults to empty destruct
 #define i_keyclone <f>     // REQUIRED if i_keydrop is defined, unless 'i_opt c_no_clone' is defined.